Healthdirect Free Australian health advice you can count on.

 beginning of content

-The role of a ophthalmologist
+The role of an ophthalmologist

-7-minute read
+8-minute read

 Key facts

-• Ophthalmologists work closely with other healthcare professionals such as general practitioners, optometrists and orthoptists.
+• Ophthalmologists work closely with other healthcare professionals, such as general practitioners, optometrists and orthoptists.

 What is an ophthalmologist?